menhera-org/tab-policy/README.md

-# tab-policy
+# Site-based Tabs
-Firefox add-on to manage tabs based on a policy.
+Firefox add-on to manage tabs by domain.

+## License
+GNU GPL version 3 or later.